 What are chemical sensitivities?

 It is easier to explain what they are not.
 Multiple chemical sensitivity is different than allergy (e.g. pollen, pets and dust mites).
 To distinguish them from allergy, some respected doctors prefer the term “chemical intolerance”.
 Dr. Claudia Miller uses the terminology “Toxicant Induced Loss of Tolerance” or TILT for short.
-If you suffer from chemical sensitivities, we strongly encourage you to visit her website: Dr. Claudia Miller.

 What can Indoor Science do?